+"Accumulated student load" obtains its meaning from section 36A.
 "Basic course of study" obtains its meaning from section 34A.
+"Student load allowance" obtains its meaning from section 36B.

-- Clause 12: Basic course of study: This clause inserts a new section to define "basic course of study".
-This expression is used in Clause 14 to establish the contribution to be paid by a student under the Higher Education Contribution Scheme. - Clause 13:Exempt students:"Award" is substituted for "scholarship" in relation to postgraduates, to reflect the Government's decision to integrate the Australian Postgraduate Research Awards and Australian Postgraduate Coursework Awards Schemes and Higher Education Contribution Scheme exemption scholarships into a new Australian Postgraduate Awards Scheme.
+Basic course of study: This clause inserts a new section to define "basic course of study".
+This expression is used in Clause 15 to establish the contribution to be paid by a student under the Higher Education Contribution Scheme.

+Exempt students: "Award" is substituted for "scholarship" in relation to postgraduates, to reflect the Government's decision to integrate the Australian Postgraduate Research Awards and Australian Postgraduate Coursework Awards Schemes and Higher Education Contribution Scheme exemption scholarships into a new Australian Postgraduate Awards Scheme.
 The clause provides for post-graduate award students and holders of scholarships funded by the Commonwealth for the professional development of teachers to be exempt students.
 Such students are not required to make contributions under the Higher Education Contribution Scheme.

+Accumulated student load and Student load allowance: This clause inserts new sections to define "accumulated student load" and "student load allowance".
+These expressions are used in Clause 15 to establish the contribution to be paid by a student under the Higher Education Contribution Scheme.

-Clause 14 : Requirement to pay contributions: This clause amends section 39 which establishes the contribution to be paid by a student under the Higher Education Contribution Scheme in respect of each semester. · Students undertaking a basic course of study, as set out in Clause 11, will be liable for the standard rate of HECS.
+Requirement to pay contributions: This clause amends section 39 which establishes the contribution to be paid by a student under the Higher Education Contribution Scheme in respect of each semester.

+Students undertaking a basic course of study, as set out in Clause 11, will be liable for the standard rate of HECS.
 Their level of contribution for a semester will be determined by the product of the annual course contribution (section 40) and the student's student load for that semester.
+Where a student's accumulated student load has exceeded the student load allowance for the course he/she is undertaking, the student will be liable for 1.5 times the standard rate of HECS.
+(The student's level of contribution will be determined by the product of 1.5 times the annual course contribution and the student's student load).
+If on the census date of a semester, units of study a student is undertaking fall both within and outside the student load allowance, the student's HECS liability for all units in that semester will be calculated at the standard HEC rate.

-Where a student is undertaking a course of study that is not a basic course of study, as set out in Clause 11, he or she will be liable for twice the standard rate of HECS.
+Where a student is undertaking a course of study that is not a basic course of study, as set out in Clause 11, he/she will be liable for twice the standard rate of HECS.
 (The student's level of contribution will be determined by the product of twice the annual course contribution and the student's student load.)

+Ciause 16:

-Clause 15 : Requirements before enrolment or undertaking course: This clause relates to a person's liability to make payments which are now dealt with in Chapter 5A.
-Clause 16 : Payment to Fund : This clause amends subsection $60(1)(a)$ to include reference to Chapter 5A and to reflect the repeal of section 72 in Clause 18.
-Clause 17 : Application of Fund: This clause amends subsection 61(1)(b) to reflect the inclusion of this provision in Chapter 5A.
-Clause 18 : Repeal: This clause repeals sections 62 to 77 (inclusive).
-The repealed provisions are reinserted as part of new sections in Chapter 5A (Clause 19).
-Clause 19: This clause inserts a new Chapter 5 to establish the Open Learning Deferred Payment Scheme and Chapter 5A to provide for repayment of loans made under Chapters 4 and 5.
+Requirements before enrolment or undertaking course: This clause relates to a person's liability to make payments which are now dealt with in Chapter 5A.

+Payment to Fund: This clause amends subsection 60(1)(a) to include reference to Chapter 5A and to reflect the repeal of section 72 in Clause 19.

+Application of Fund: This clause amends subsection 61(1)(b) to reflect the inclusion of this provision in Chapter 5A.

+Repeal: This clause repeals sections 62 to 77 (inclusive).
+The repealed provisions are reinserted as part of new sections in Chapter 5A (Clause 20).

+This clause inserts a new Chapter 5 to establish the Open Learning Deferred Payment Scheme and Chapter 5A to provide for repayment of loans made under Chapters 4 and 5.